 Flexible and profitable: In addition to investing in its own system, AgroSolar Europe also offers a lease model, so that the farm has no expense whatsoever with the construction and supply marketing.

 The future trade in CO2 certificates opens up another source of income for farms.

-In addition to the already existing “trackers” for the automatic alignment of photovoltaic modules, integrated systems for the use of storage technologies and irrigation techniques as well as the integration of robotics and automation processes are planned.
+In addition to the existing “trackers” for automatic alignment of the Agri-PV modules, integrated systems are planned for the use of storage technologies and irrigation techniques, as well as the integration of robotics and automation processes.